Estimated reading time: 9 minutes

 For a fastener, we recommend installing a socket head cap screw to fasten the cover closed.
 A socket head screw will force a user to open it using a tool such as an Allen key.
 From experience, many safety inspectors find this an acceptable way to secure it.

 Rather than a fastener, you can install an interlock switch on the cover.
 This interlocked guarding will disable the machine operating when the lid is open.
 You may choose this method if the spindle speed must be changed often by an operator.
-In certain cases, a safety engineer may require a solenoid latching interlock that locks the cover shut until the spindle has completely stopped.
+A safety engineer may sometimes require a solenoid latching interlock that locks the cover shut until the spindle has completely stopped.

 Use a Self-Ejecting Chuck Key

 The chuck is part of the drill spindle that holds the bit in place and allows it to rotate.
 A chuck key is a specialized tool to tighten or loosen the chuck on a drill press.
-A safety issue with chuck keys is their ability to be left inside the chuck when not in use.
+A safety issue with chuck keys is that they can be left inside when unused.
 From personal experience, I can say that forgetting to remove the key turns it into a projectile!

 A solution to this safety hazard is to use a self-ejecting key.
 The self-ejecting key is constructed with a pilot pin on a spring to prevent leaving the key inside the chuck.
 If you decide to let go of the key after using it, it harmlessly gets pushed out of the chuck and falls.